 - The site was unengaging with a dated look and feel.

 - Whilst attracting high proportions of traffic from mobile and tablet devices, the site lacked a responsive design.

-In order to simplify the challenge of connecting with a population of 8.63 million residents with diverse opinions, backgrounds, and needs, GLA also conducted research to define 6 user personas representing the people of London:
+In order to simplify the challenge of connecting with a population of 8.63 million residents with diverse opinions, backgrounds, and needs, City Hall also conducted research to define 6 user personas representing the people of London: